 "What do you mean?" said Susan.
 "He can't be far away yet.
 And we've got to find him.
 What do you mean when you say there's no use looking for him?"
-"The reason there's no use looking," said Mr. Beaver, "is that we know already where he's gone!"
-Everyone stared in amazement.
-"Don't you understand?" said Mr. Beaver.
-"He's gone to her, to the White Witch.
+"The reason there's no use looking." said Mr. Beaver. "is that we Witch.
 He has betrayed us all."
 "Oh, surely-oh, really!" said Susan; "he can't have done that."
 "Can't he?" said Mr. Beaver, looking very hard at the three children, and everything they wanted to say died on their lips, for each felt suddenly quite certain inside that this was exactly what Edmund had done.
-"But will he know the way?" said Peter.